scottvr/phart/README.md

 # phart

-phart: Python Hierarchical ASCII Representation Tool - A Pure Python graph visualization in ASCII, no external dependencies\*
+**PHART:** The Python Hierarchical ASCII Representation Tool - A Pure Python graph visualization in ASCII, no external dependencies\*

 (\* except NetworkX, which we should probably mention prominently.
 We just mean no dependencies of the Perl or PHP/webserver types.)